mfruzan/VBS-ML-Genomic-Prediction/README.md

 This code is used for yield prediction using all markers.
 To run python code:
 >python3  main.py
+Output Yield observations vs predictions  for test line is written to a tab-separated text file in result/predictions.txt.

 For enquiries please contact Qingsen Yan <qingsenyan@gmail.com>